 catch a game

 Don’t miss out on seeing the beautiful sports facilities that downtown Mpls has to offer.
 Enjoy the terrific sight lines, skyline view and Major League Baseball at the Twins’ home, Target Field.
 Target Center, home to the NBA’s Timberwolves and WNBA’s Lynx, is right next door and undergoing a $130 million renovation project.
-In East Town, U.S. Bank Stadium is home to the NFL’s Vikings plus major upcoming events like Super Bowl LII in 2018 and the 2019 NCAA Men’s Basketball Final Four.
+In East Town, U.S. Bank Stadium is home to the NFL’s Vikings plus major events like Super Bowl LII in 2018 and the 2019 NCAA Men’s Basketball Final Four.

 mary tyler moore